Manohar Bhoir

 Manohar Bhoir is a Shiv Sena politician from Raigad district in the Indian state of Maharashtra.
 He is a member of the 13th Maharashtra Legislative Assembly.
 He represents the Uran Assembly Constituency.
-He supports giving free education to poor people.

 Career

 From 2014-2019 he worked as an MLA for Uran.
 He helped Gharapuri island (Elephanta) get electricity.
 He helped build a jetty at Karanja for Koli people (fishermen).
 He is known for Helping Hand for Handicapped.

 During the COVID-19 pandemic he helped needy people by donating food items.
 He helped create Uran Got Covid-Centre at Bokadvira.